Cheat Sheets

 /dev/sda1 50G 12G 36G 25% /

-File Transfer - SCP and SFTP
+File Transfer with SCP and SFTP

 Copy files between local and remote systems using SCP: